 If my school uses the Act 48 Module for a year and then decides that it wants to cancel or change, are we locked into any type of long-term agreement?

-Agreements to use the Act 48 Module of Comply are made on a yearly basis.
+Agreements to use the module are made on a yearly basis.
 If, for any reason, your school does not wish to renew its agreement to use the service for the upcoming year, simply let us know.

-With the passing of Act 48, schools in Pennsylvania were faced with the task of recording, tracking, and managing continuing education hours for each employee.
+Schools in Pennsylvania are faced with the task of recording, tracking, and managing continuing education hours for each employee.